 21 fun things to do with your dog

 There is no cuter copilot than a canine — and for most people, no more amenable friend.
-After all, is there any person on the planet who thinks a road trip to the city dump is an adventure, or that breaking down cardboard boxes is the best thing ever?
+After all, is there any person on the planet who thinks a road trip to the city dump is an adventure or that breaking down cardboard boxes is the most exciting chore ever?

 Doing activities with your dog not only strengthens your bond but also provides physical and mental stimulation, which promotes overall good health.
-Whether you have a new puppy, are pet sitting or just want to provide new entertainment for your dog, there are plenty of activities you can do to keep that tail wagging.
+Whether you have a new puppy, need creative ideas for a pet sitting job or just want to provide new entertainment for your dog, there are plenty of dog activities you can do to keep that tail wagging.

 To aid you in making memories (and treasured Instagram moments) that will last to infinity and beyond, we created this list of 21 fun things to do with your dog, based on their energy level.

 High energy: For the puppy or adult dog up for anything